-ACTION PLAN
+ELA ACTION PLAN

-In the 2022-23 school year, UPCMS will continue to make strategic curricular changes in ELA and History to address learning loss experienced by our students due to the pandemic.
-We will also continue to prioritize uniform literacy (writing and reading) practices across all classes-specifically, Everybody Writes, Show Call, Sentence Stems, shared reading, guided reading, and reading for homework as pre-work for the next day's classwork.
-We will be adding a 4-year US History sequence that will enable our students to take the US History Regents at the end of the 8th Grade.
+In the 2023-24 school year, UPCMS will continue to make strategic curricular changes in ELA and History to address learning loss experienced by our students due to the pandemic.
+We will also continue to prioritize uniform literacy (writing and reading) practices across all classes-specifically, Everybody Writes, Show Call, Sentence Stems, shared reading, guided reading, and reading for homework as prework for the next day's classwork.